TNO-ropt/ropt-everest/docs/usage/basics.md

 The [`EverestPlan`][ropt_everest.EverestPlan] object provides several methods for building and managing optimization workflows:

-### [`config_copy`][ropt_everest.EverestPlan.config_copy]
-Creates a modifiable copy of the Everest configuration dictionary.
-This copy allows you to override specific configuration settings to use with optimizer steps.

 ### [`add_optimizer`][ropt_everest.EverestPlan.add_optimizer]
 Adds an optimizer step to the workflow plan.
 The resulting [`EverestOptimizerStep`][ropt_everest.EverestOptimizerStep] object can be